AIMMOTH/scala-stack-angular/README.md

 ## Run and Deploy

 This project is dependent on a second project [scalajs-compiler-servlet](https://github.com/AIMMOTH/scalajs-compiler-servlet/tree/v0.3).

-Either clone and install it with maven or use copy of JAR included in src/main/resources.
+1. Install maven and set Maven JAVA_HOME to JDK 8
+2. Install with Maven [scalajs-compiler-servlet](https://github.com/AIMMOTH/scalajs-compiler-servlet/tree/v0.3) which this project is dependent on.
+3. Build with > mvn clean package

-Use maven and run > mvn appengine:run or > mvn appengine:deploy.
+4. Run > mvn appengine:run
+5. Open http://localhost:8080 with Chrome (not tested with other browsers).

 ## Details